Women's professional wrestling: Mexico

 In Mexico, professional wrestling is called lucha libre ("free fight"), and women wrestlers are called luchadoras.

 The Consejo Mundial de Lucha Libre (CMLL), or World Wrestling Council, has a women's division.
 The top of the division is the CMLL World Women's Championship.
 Keiko "Bull" Nakano won the first CMLL championship in 1992.

 That same year, wrestling promoter Antonio Peña left the CMLL to form a new promotion called the Asistencia Asesoría y Administración (AAA).
 In addition to the annual Reina de Reinas Championship (Queen of Queens Championship), AAA also organizes the World Mixed Tag Team Championship, in which tag teams of one woman and one man compete.

 In 2000, businessman Luciano Alberto Garcia de Luna started an all-woman promotion company called Lucha Libre Femenil (LLF) in Monterrey.

 United Kingdom

 Current notable independent promotions include Pro-Wrestling: EVE, Bellatrix Female Warriors, The British Bombshells, and Fierce Females.

-Notable British women wrestlers include Paige, Katie Lea, Xia Brookside, Jemma Palmer, Becky Lynch, Tegan Nox, Nikki Cross, Kay Lee Ray, etc.